simoneteglia/energyXChange/README.md

 ## How to execute
 1. Clone the repository with `git clone`
-2. Move into the folder with `cd energyxChange`
+2. Move into the folder with `cd energyXChange`
 3. Run the command `docker-compose up`

 ## Team Members